dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR02.md

 6 Though, again, if the test functions have been compiled, you'll have to recompile them after changing the macro.

 7 As you'll see in Chapter 12, APPENDing to the end of a list isn't the most efficient way to build a list.
-But for now this is sufficient--as long as the test hierarchies aren't too deep, it should be fine.
+But for now this is sufficient -- as long as the test hierarchies aren't too deep, it should be fine.
 And if it becomes a problem, all you'll have to do is change the definition of deftest.

 ### 9.7 Wrapping Up